Raphael: Philosophers

 Writing the Greek Alphabet

-Take a piece of paper and practice writing these letters.
-You should be able to write all but three of these letters with a single continuous stroke.
-The three that require two strokes areτ, χ, and ψ.
+Click on the image of the alphabet to the left to print a practice page.
+You should be able to write all but three of them with a single continuous stroke.
+The three that require two strokes are τ, χ, and ψ.

 If you are learning Greek in a classroom setting, your instructor may ask to see your work.
 Write as neatly as you can.